Oluwasetemi/javascript-note/pages/fundamentals.md

 # Interaction: `alert`, `prompt`, `confirm`

+- The alert() method: displays an alert box with a mesage and an OK button.
+- The prompt() method: It shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.
+It accepts two arguments.
+- The confirm() method: The function shows a modal window with a question and two buttons: OK and Cancel

 <h4  class='text-[#5D8392]'> Alert </h4>

 - The alert() method displays an alert box with a mesage and an OK button